openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-progress.md

 | Capsule<sup>8+</sup> | Capsule type.
 At both ends, the progress indicator works in a same manner as the eclipse type.
 In the middle part of the capsule, the progress indicator works in a same manner as the linear type.
 If the height is greater than the width, the progress indicator adaptively switches to vertical layout.|

 ##  ProgressStyle

+Since API version 9, this API is supported in ArkTS widgets.

 | Name     | Description                                                        |
 | --------- | ------------------------------------------------------------ |